seddonym/grimp/docs/usage.rst

     around.

     Additionally, multiple layers can be grouped together at the same level; for example ``mypackage.utils`` and ``mypackage.logging`` might sit at the bottom, so they cannot import from any other layers.
-Layers at the same level must be *independent*: any dependencies in either direction are treated as illegal.
+When a simple set of sibling layers is passed then they must be independent, so any dependencies in either direction will be treated as illegal.
+To allow imports between siblings in a layer then an explicit ``Level`` can be passed instead, and ``independent`` set to ``False``.

     Note: each returned :class:`.PackageDependency` does not include all possible illegal :class:`.Route` objects.
     Instead, once an illegal :class:`.Route` is found, the algorithm will temporarily remove it from the graph before continuing